jdsandifer/AutoLISP/README.md

 (The projects referenced above are architectural railing projects for everything from small residences to large commercial buildings.
 The drawings for each project typically include layout plans, elevations, details, and a bill of materials.)

 ###Personal Improvement and Initiative
 As part of this project, I learned AutoLISP from scratch - never having seen LISP before.
 Over the course of two months working about 3 hours per week - so as not to interfere with my daily duties - I learned the language, developed the initial programs in this repository, and demoed them for other users in the company with positive feedback.
-The total work for the project has been less that 100 man hours as of 6/24/16 (it's been about nine months since the project began).
+The total work on the project so far has been around 150 man hours.

 I look forward to improving the programs through user testing and feedback in a very iterative and continually improving process.
 It's rewarding being able to use my programming skills in my current drafting job - not something I expected.